 Truck engines have changed a bit since the first automobiles hit the road, but the basic premise for gasoline engines is the same: you need fuel, oxygen, and a spark to make it work.
-At the fundamental level, fuel is delivered by injecting it via a calculated burst of a fine spray into the combustion chamber of an engine.
+Diesel engines have no spark plug, using the heat of compressed air to ignite the fuel.

 Initially, the way to mix the fuel with air was through a carburetor, patented in 1872.
 With the updated needs of catalytic converters, carburetors were no longer efficient.

-Direct injection has been around for quite some time, used in fighter aircraft in World War II.
+Direct-injection engines have been around for quite some time, used in fighter aircraft in World War II.
 It is the fuel delivery method where fuel is injected directly into the combustion chamber.

 “Both systems focus on atomizing the fuel for more efficient combustion of the fuel.
 The difference is how they atomize the fuel: direct injection uses very high pressure and is sprayed directly into the spark plug area to ignite.
 Port fuel injection uses heat from the valves to atomize the fuel before being ingested into the cylinder when the valve opens,” Kociba said.